Save Our magnificant Swans on Lake Mallalieu

 We are a community working to protect the natural environment of Lake Mallalieu and the endangered, protected, or of special concern species that live in and along Lake Mallalieu.

-Proposed dredging in northeast Lake Mallalieu and the upstream Willow River channels would remove shallow water environments that now nourish a growing population of protected trumpeter swans in this established over-wintering location.
+Dredging in northeast Lake Mallalieu and the upstream Willow River channels would have removed shallow water environments that now nourish a growing population of protected trumpeter swans in this established over-wintering location.

-Proposed dredging in the northeast portion of Lake Mallalieu also may re-release 3.62 tons of toxic arsenic known to have been applied in the northeast lake area and known to still be present in lake sediments.
+Dredging in the northeast portion of Lake Mallalieu also might re-release 3.62 tons of toxic arsenic known to have been applied in the northeast lake area and known to still be present in lake sediments.

-We cannot allow critical habitat for our protected trumpeter swans to be damaged or destroyed by dredging anywhere in Lake Mallalieu.
+We cannot allow critical habitat for our protected trumpeter swans to be damaged or destroyed by any project performed anywhere in Lake Mallalieu.

 Learn More